Sahrfear27/My-Projects/REST_API/README.md

-SD540 Final Project: REST API for an educational platform The project repository should be "Accepted/Forked" by team leaders only.
-One team member (team leader) will add their team members as "collaborators" so they could collaborate and push their daily progress.

-Create an Express application with the following specifications: * Allow CORS requests * Add security headers to the response object * Given the following environment variable NODE_ENV, log all requests to the console when in development, and to a file access.log when in production.

-process.env['NODE_ENV'] = 'development';
-// OR
-process.env['NODE_ENV'] = 'production';
-Provided the following UserModel:

-// download a guest picture and place it in `./images/` folder: https://pics.freeicons.io/uploads/icons/png/7287311761535956910-512.png export const GUEST_PICTURE = {
-    originalname: "guest.png",
-    mimetype: "image/png",
-    path: "images/guest.png",
-    size: 150
-}

-const UserSchema = new Schema({
-    fullname: { first: String, last: String },
-    email: { type: String, unique: true, required: true },
-    password: { type: String, required: true },
-    active: { type: Boolean, default: true },
-    picture: {
-        type: {
-            originalname: String,
-            mimetype: String,
-            path: String,
-            size: Number
-        }, default: GUEST_PICTURE
-    }
-}, { timestamps: true, versionKey: false });

-export type User = InferSchemaType<typeof UserSchema>;

-export const UserModel = model<User>('user', UserSchema)
-Implement the following REST routes: * POST /users/signup Signup for a new account (remember to hash the password) * POST /users/signin Signin and send back in the response a JWT (contains the user id, fullname, email, and profile picture path)

-Users with valid token may: * POST /users/:user_id/picture Upload a new profile picture (if they own the account, :user_id === token _id) * DELETE /users/:user_id/picture Reset the account picture to the guest picture (if they own the account) * PATCH /users/:user_id (with ?action=deactivate_profile) Deactivate their account (if they own the account).

-Provided the following CourseModel and the sub-entity of LectureSchema:

-export const LectureSchema = new Schema({
-    title: { type: String, required: true },
-    description: { type: String, required: true },
-    url: { type: String, required: true }
-});

-export type Lecture = InferSchemaType<typeof LectureSchema>;

-const CourseSchema = new Schema({
-    title: { type: String, required: true },
-    description: { type: String, required: true },
-    created_by: {
-        user_id: Schema.Types.ObjectId,
-        fullname: String,
-        email: String
-    },
-    lectures: [lectureSchema]
-}, { timestamps: true, versionKey: false });

-export type Course = InferSchemaType<typeof CourseSchema>;

-export const CourseModel = model<Course>('course', CourseSchema)
-Active users with valid tokens can use the application and perform CRUD operations on the CourseModel.
-Implement the following REST routes for users to perform the following operations: * POST /courses Add a new course (user sends course title and description only) (user details to be retrieved from JWT) * GET /courses (with ?action=all) List all courses of all users (with pagination) * GET /courses (with ?action=own) List all courses they own (with pagination) * GET /courses/:course_id List a specific course by course id * DELETE /courses/:course_id Delete a course by course id (if they own the course: the token _id === course created_by.user_id) * PUT /courses/:course_id Update a course (title and description) by course id (if they own the course)

-And the following sub-entity routes: * POST /courses/:course_id/lectures Add a new lecture to a course (if they own the course) * GET /courses/:course_id/lectures List all lectures of a course * PUT /courses/:course_id/lectures/:lecture_id Update a lecture (title, description, and url) (if they own the course) * DELETE /courses/:course_id/lectures/:lecture_id Delete a lecture (if they own the course)

-Final Evaluation
-The submission deadline is on Monday at 9:00 PM.
-I will meet with you on Tuesday and Wednesday as per the schedule and evaluate your final project submissions.

-Good luck, and happy coding!

-Code Honor Submission Policy: Remember to respect the code honor submission policy.
-All written code must be original.
-Presenting any code as one’s own work when it came from another source is plagiarism, which includes any matching patterns and code snippets.
-The use of AI is not permitted in this assignment.
-For more details, check the full course policies in the syllabus.
+## Educational Platform REST API
+This project is a REST API built with Express for an educational platform.
+It includes user authentication, course and lecture management, and user profile handling with JWT-based security.

+# Features
+1. CORS and Security
+CORS Requests: The API allows CORS requests to enable cross-origin resource sharing.
+Security Headers: Security headers are added to the response object to enhance security.
+2. Environment-Based Logging
+Development Mode: Logs all requests to the console when NODE_ENV is set to development.
+Production Mode: Logs all requests to a file named access.log when NODE_ENV is set to production.
+3. User Management
+   User Schema:
+The schema includes fields for fullname, email, password, active status, and picture.
+A guest picture is used as the default profile picture.
+User Routes:
+POST /users/signup: Users can sign up for a new account.
+Passwords are hashed before being stored.
+POST /users/signin: Users can sign in, receiving a JWT containing their user ID, full name, email, and profile picture path.
+POST /users/
+/picture: Authenticated users can upload a new profile picture if they own the account.
+DELETE /users/
+/picture: Users can reset their profile picture to the guest picture if they own the account.
+PATCH /users/
+?action=deactivate_profile: Users can deactivate their account if they own the account.
+4. Course and Lecture Management
+   Course Schema:
+The schema includes fields for title, description, created_by (user information), and an array of lectures.
+Course Routes:
+POST /courses: Authenticated users can add a new course, sending only the course title and description.
+User details are retrieved from the JWT.
+GET /courses?action=all: Lists all courses from all users with pagination.
+GET /courses?action=own: Lists all courses owned by the authenticated user with pagination.
+GET /courses/:course_id: Retrieves a specific course by its course ID.
+DELETE /courses/:course_id: Deletes a course by its ID if the authenticated user owns the course.
+PUT /courses/:course_id: Updates the course title and description by course ID if the authenticated user owns the course.
+5. Lecture Management
+    Lecture Schema:
+The schema includes fields for title, description, and url.
+Lecture Routes:
+POST /courses/
+/lectures: Authenticated users can add a new lecture to a course if they own the course.
+GET /courses/
+/lectures: Lists all lectures of a course.
+PUT /courses/
+/lectures/:lecture_id: Updates a lecture's title, description, and URL if the authenticated user owns the course.
+DELETE /courses/
+/lectures/:lecture_id: Deletes a lecture if the authenticated user owns the course.